nicola-hermann/hslu-aicomp/README.md

 # MAP_CSMM - HSLU AI Competition Package

-A Python package developed for the HSLU AI Competition.
+A Python package developed for the HSLU AI Competition, specifically for the "MAP: Charting Student Math Misunderstandings" Kaggle competition.

 ## Description

-This package provides tools and utilities for the HSLU AI Competition.
+This package provides tools and utilities for the HSLU AI Competition, targeting the [MAP: Charting Student Math Misunderstandings](https://www.kaggle.com/c/map-charting-student-math-misunderstandings) Kaggle competition.
 The project is structured as a proper Python package with modern tooling including `uv` for dependency management and `ruff` for code formatting and linting.

 ## Requirements